ajesqueda/portfolio-analytics/README.md

 ### Supervised & Unsupervised Learning

 - Project 5: Prediction of acceptance of loan insurance from UniversalBank data.
-- Project 6: Predicting Wine Quality using Multiple Linear Regression
+- Project 6: Clustering the Countries by using Unsupervised Learning for HELP International

 ### Data Visualization